The Top 6 Dental Embezzlement Red Flags

 - Instability in life circumstances – 5%

-How can I check for Embezzlement Red-Flags?
+CAN I check MY Practice for Embezzlement Red-Flags?

-A red-flag is an indicator that fraud may be present; but it does not guarantee its presence.
+Remember – a red-flag is an indicator that fraud may be present; but it does not guarantee its presence.
 There may be an innocent explanation, but it may also point toward something more sinister.

-Step 1: Skepticism
+Step 1: APPLY Skepticism

 This is where you apply reason, logic and common sense.

-Don’t jump to conclusions.
+Do not jump to conclusions.

 Question: “Does your employee have financial pressures at home?”

-Step 2: Inquiry
+Step 2: CONDUCT A QUIET Inquiry

-Some employees will have a legitimate reason for coming early or staying late.
-They may rely on public transportation, or get a ride to work with a friend who has to be at their job earlier.
-In situations like this, the employee will have a predictable pattern.
+Some employees will have a legitimate reason for coming to work early or staying behind.
+It could be that they started to use public transportation, or ride share to work with a friend who has to be at their job earlier – so your emoloyee is dropped off at work earlier.

-If your alarm logs shows that your employee came in on a Saturday night; check to see how long the employee stayed in the practice.
-If the employee stayed only for a few minutes, then it’s more likely they came by the office to pick something up that they left behind.
-If the employee stayed for an extended period of time than it is more likely that they may be up to no good.
+If your alarm log shows your employee came in on Saturday night; check to see how long the employee was in the practice.
+If the employee stayed only for a few minutes, then likely they came by the office to pick something up that they left behind (like a wallet or cell phone).

 You can also run an “audit report” from your practice management software to look for events that occur outside normal business hours.
 Most practice management software audit reports will show the date and time of events.
 Using those timestamps, look to see if things were happening when the office should have been closed.